Rodrigo San Miguel

-Rodrigo San Miguel (born 21 January 1985) is a Spanish professional basketball player for CB San Pablo Burgos of the LEB Oro.
+Rodrigo San Miguel (born 21 January 1985) is a Spanish professional basketball coach and former player who played at point guard position.
+He is currently the head coach for Casademont Zaragoza of the Liga ACB.

 Professional career

 San Miguel was formed at Stadium Casablanca, team of Zaragoza.
 After playing one year with the top team of the city, CAI Zaragoza, he signs for CB Valladolid, where he rests four years, but the two first ones went on loan to LEBs teams.

 After the relegation from Liga ACB of his team, in summer 2008 he signs for Bàsquet Manresa, where he plays during three seasons before being added by Valencia Basket for the two next seasons.

+At the end of 2022–23 season, he announced his retirement from professional basketball.

+Coaching career

+Before 2023–24 season, he started his coaching journey as an assistant coach at Casademont Zaragoza of the Liga ACB.
+On May 1, 2025, after the clob fired head coach Porfirio Fisac, he took over the head coach of the team until the end of the season.

 Spain national team

 San Miguel played with all Spain national youth teams, achieving in 2001 the bronze medal at the European Championship hosted in Latvia.